Anti-Bribery for Sales · Module 2 of 2

 Decision Point 2 of 3

-Sasha walks into the bid room before the 4pm slot with Lila.
-"Cooper, Mark just told me you killed the rugby thing.
-Westpine is a AUD $2.8M bid we don't currently win.
-We have one shot to stand out, and you've ruled out the move our competitor will definitely make.
-I'm not asking you to send the tickets.
-I'm asking what we do instead, and whether 'a working lunch with engineers' is what closes a procurement director who's never met us."
+Sasha walks in before the 4pm slot with Lila.
+"Cooper, Mark told me you killed the rugby thing.
+Westpine's AUD $2.8M we don't currently win, and you've ruled out the move our competitor will definitely make.
+I'm asking what we do instead, and whether 'a working lunch with engineers' closes a procurement director who's never met us."

 How do you respond?